thehyve/tmtk/README.md

 Usage
 -----

 Installation
 ------------

-Please try:
+To install tmtk, and all dependencies, into your Python environment run:

+  python3 setup.py install

+or if you want to run the tool from code:

   python3 setup.py develop

 Requirements
 ^^^^^^^^^^^^

 Compatibility
 -------------